Helsinki harbour rail: Closure of Salmisaari and shipyard branches

-The end of the rest of the harbour rail
+Final closure

 In the last years the harbour rail served only Länsisatama and consisted mostly of container traffic.
 The number of sidings near Maria Hospital was reduced and during final years there was only one through track in use.
 The surviving part of the track was dismantled in May 2009, after the harbour facilities were moved from Länsisatama to Vuosaari Harbour.
 There were many plans for future use for the deep cutting between Pohjoinen Rautatienkatu and Eteläinen Rautatienkatu (Northern Railway Street and Southern Railway Street).
 The cutting was included in plan of Helsinki Center Tunnel for vehicle traffic, but construction of the tunnel has been postponed.
 Other plans were a bicycle and pedestrian corridor or a light rail line.

 The line in Eira from shipyard junction to mainline junction remained in place until entire line was dismantled.
 The rail path from Hietalahti to Eiranranta was for the most part converted to bike and pedestrian use and the site of former sidings in Merisatama has been turned into a park.
 It was used for boat winter storage before dismantling of last rails.